flatpak/flatpak-docs/docs/extension.rst

 variables need to be set in ``build-options``.
 This is done using ``prefix`` and ``prepend-*`` properties.

-An appdata file should be provided for discoverability in software stores.
-This is a typical example of an extension appdata.
+A MetaInfo file should be provided for discoverability in software stores.
+This is a typical example of an extension MetaInfo file.

 .. code-block:: xml